Client Onboarding Ideas to Improve Customer Retention

 - An exclusive discount for one of your other products

-- Or even just a gift card for coffee before the kickoff call!
+- Or even a gift card for coffee (and maybe a branded mug) before the kickoff call!

 That way, when someone asks them if they like your service, they’ll remember they got even *MORE* than what they expected.
 Sounds like referrals are in your future!